backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EC2 Troubleshooting.md

 - **On-Demand instance limits are set on a *per-region* basis**.
 - Example: If you run on-demand (A, C, D, H, I, M, R, T, Z) instance types you’ll have 64 vCPUs (default)
 - **Resolution**:
-	- Either launch the instance in a different region or
+	- Either *launch the instance in a different region* or
-	- Request AWS to increase your limit of the region
+	- *Request AWS to increase your limit of the region*

  > [!note] vCPU-based *limits ONLY apply to* running **On-Demand** instances and **Spot instances**.

+> [!question]- A SysOps Administrator attempted to launch an Amazon EC2 instance and received the following error: `InstanceLimitExceeded` Your quota allows for 0 more running instance(s).
+What action should the Administrator take to resolve this issue and launch the EC2 instances?
+> **Open a case** with AWS Support requesting an increase of the EC2 instance limit.

 ### `InsufficientInstanceCapacity`
 - If you get this error, it means *AWS DOES NOT* have that *enough On-Demand capacity* in the **particular AZ** where the instance is launched.